fuse-box/fuse-box/docs/configuration.md

 ## Package name
 You default package name is `default`, You don't need to changed if you are not planning on having isolated bundles.
 Any bundle added as a script tag will share `default` package, keep that in mind.
-If you want to release a package (say to npm), you probably would want to customise it:
+If you want to release a package (say to npm), you probably would want set a different name (to avoid scope collision)

+It's imperative having a __unique name__ (matching an npm package) when publishing a bundle to NPM.

 ```